-Having such sensitive information in the hands of hackers is a terrifying thought, but what makes it worse is that it could have easily been prevented.
+Personal information in the hands of hackers is a terrifying thought; worse, it could have easily been prevented.

 The breach occurred due to a vulnerability caused by an Apache web application that had not been patched.
 Apache made users aware of the necessary patch in March of 2017, but Equifax did not address the flaw, which could have been prevented by a simple upgrade.